 The Certificate is designed to offer coordinated insights into the ongoing challenges African communities face locally, nationally, and internationally and on the ways in which continental African communities and individuals have developed political and creative strategies for survival in the midst of, and resistance to, racism and political, economic, social, gender, and class oppression.

 Applicants must be a degree seeking student at FIU to apply for this certificate.
-To apply for the African Studies Certificate, please click here!
-To ensure our office has your application on file and to avoid processing delays, please bring the completed application to the Labor Center room 304.
-Once our program director has approved your application, we will submit it to the registrar's office.
-Thank you.
+To apply for the African Studies Certificate, please click here.

 General Requirements (18)